 It is essential to prioritize and figure out the right sequence of chasing your goals.
 If having a family is important to you, but you also want to be able to travel and spend on luxuries, you may have to first focus on your earnings and savings.
 Otherwise, you may find yourself struggling to give your family the time and attention that they deserve to chase higher earnings.

 By getting crisp about what is important to you, and prioritizing your goals, it will be easier for you to focus on the right opportunities now.

 What will you give to others in return for your success?

-What things in your life are helping you or holding you back in your path?
+What are the things in your life helping you on your path?

-Personally, I am constantly asking myself this question.
-What things am I doing that are not contributing to the ideal future I envision?
+I regularly ask myself this question.
+What am I doing that is not contributing to the ideal future I envision?
 Are there other things I should do instead?
-I’ve made some difficult decisions after thinking about these things for a long time, but at the end of the day I know I’m doing something that is better for me in the long run and that gives me the strength to follow through.
+By reflecting on these questions, I’ve made some tough tradeoffs to prioritize what I know is better in the long run – and that is always the right thing to do.

 Last Updated on August 15, 2020 by Omar Eduardo